knowsys/nemo/nemo-physical/README.md

 ## High level overview

 In essence this crate implements a **trie** along with iterators called **scans** for efficient and composable database operations.
 Because of the nature of the used datastructure, operations can only be performed on numbers (integer or floating point).
-More complex values like strings will be stored in a dictionary or otherwise represented in form of helper tables.
+More complex values like strings will be stored in a dictionary or represented by helper tables.